cloudfoundry-community/etcd-cf-service-broker-boshrelease/README.md

 If your etcd cluster has a public URL that is different from your internal etcd access, you can configure the broker to override the URL in binding credentials.

-Pass `meta.broker.public_etcd_url` within your YAML file and re-run the `./templates/make_manifest` command again to re-generate your manifest; then deploy again.
+Pass `meta.broker.etcd.public_url` within your YAML file and re-run the `./templates/make_manifest` command again to re-generate your manifest; then deploy again.

 ```
 ---